asgerf/dartify/README.md

 Some tricks that are currently implemented:

 - Names of parameters are taken from the AST.
-- Detect redirect using `x.apply(_, argument)`.
+- Detect redirect using `fun.apply(thisArg, arguments)`.
 Get parameter names from the effective target.
 - Detect var-args if arguments array is used in a non-redirecting way.

 Some things on the TODO list: